How Do I Calculate Leverage in 1:300 and 1:100 Leverage

 Total= 1000 - 200

-Total = $ 800 you have just lost 20% of your account balance
+Total = $ 800 you've just lost 20% of your account balance

-From the above example you can see that the more leverage you use the greater the profits or losses and less you use the lesser the profit or loss.
+From the above example you as a trader can see that the more leverage you use the greater the profits or losses & less you use the lesser the profit or loss.

-To Learn More about Leverage & Margin - Read the Topics Below:
+To Learn More about Leverage and Margin - Study the Tutorials Listed Below:

 Forex Leverage & Margin Discussed

-Learn More Topics & Lessons:
+Learn More Topics and Lessons:

 - How to Calculate Pips values for Mini Forex Accounts When Mini Lots

-- MT4 Technical Indicator Momentum MetaTrader 4 Technical Indicator
+- MT4 Technical Indicator Momentum MT4 Indicator